centreon/centreon/centreon-gorgone/docs/modules/core/cron.md

         "id": "<id of the definition>",
         "timespec": "<cron-like time specification>",
         "command": "<action/event>",
-        "parameters": "<parameters for the action/event>"
+        "parameters": "<parameters for the action/event>",
-    }
+        "keep_token": "<boolean to keep id as token>" }
 ]
 ```